Former Arenas of the Western Hockey League - Eastern Conference

 Former Home of the Edmonton Oil Kings

 Northlands Coliseum was built in the 1970's for the Edmonton Oilers and was their home until the opening of Rogers Place downtown in 2016.
-It was used only sparingly by the WHL - the original Oil Kings played there for two seasons in the mid-70's, and the modern Oil Kings played there from their refounding up to the move downtown.
+The original Oil Kings played there for two seasons in the mid-70's, and the modern Oil Kings played there from their refounding up to the move downtown.
 Northlands Coliseum today is vacant and awaiting the wrecking ball, and I'm glad I got to see it in the fall of 2018 before its demise.
 It's a nondescript 70's Coliseum that's way smaller from the outside than you'd think would be possible for hosting an NHL team.

 Estevan Civic Auditorium